omeka/omeka-s-enduser/style-guide.md

 Start each page with the following: [3 dashes, return]
 title: “Name of the Page” [return, 3 dashes] for Jekyll.

+Page file names should be lowercase with spaces represented by a dash (so admin-dashboard.md for Administrative Dashboard page).

 All relative links need to begin with .. (so .. / content / etc)

 - Omeka S is written *with* a space between the Omeka and the S.